lumostone/eth2xk8s/README.md

 ## Disclaimer
 As of today, this setup has been tested in the testnet only.

 We all stake at our own risk.
 Please always do the experiments and dry-run on the testnet first, familiarize yourself with all the operations, and harden your systems before running it on the mainnet.
-This guide serves as a stepping stone for staking with Kubernetes.
-The maintainers of this repository are not responsible for any financial losses incurred by following this guide.
+This project serves as a stepping stone for staking with Kubernetes.
+The maintainers of this repository are not responsible for any financial losses incurred by using this repository.

 ## Detailed guide for running clients on Prater